raine-ma/FiletoVideo/README.md

 # FiletoVideo
-Encodes a file to a video, reducing size by 23x usually
+Encodes a file to a video.

 This code encodes any file to a video, shrinking the size enourmously.
 The idea is that this is used to store ZIP files on YouTube.